 Policies and Procedures

-A women-owned business whose work is in the real estate industry can certify as a NAWRB Certified Women-Owned Business and submit different documentation depending on the structure of the business.
+A women-owned business whose work is in the real estate industry can certify as a NAWRB Certified Women-Owned Business or Minority Women-Owned Business and submit different documentation depending on the structure of the business.
 The term “women-owned” is defined by 51% or more women ownership.

 All documents and information submitted to NAWRB becomes the property of the association; certification application documents will not be returned to applicant upon completion of certification.
 All documents and information are securely stored in an off-site location, and only certification review committee members will have access to said documents.